alessandrobologna/aws-kops-cluster/README.md

 The current version for kops is `1.8.0`.
 The version of the kubernetes cluster is `1.8.6`.
 Installing kops with brew will also install `kubectl`

-These clusters are set as HA clusters in 3 AZs, with 3 master nodes, and within 3 private subnets in a kops managed VPC.
+This cluster is set as a HA cluster in 3 AZs, with 3 master nodes, and within 3 private subnets in a kops managed VPC.
-For ecommerce, the clusters are set up in us-east-2 (Ohio).

 ---
 ## Preparation